shonoru/interviews-22/README-P1.md

 263 (increased)
 ```

-In this example, there are 7 measurements that are larger than the previous measurement.
+In this example, there are `7` measurements that are larger than the previous measurement.

-## QUESTION.
+## QUESTION

 How many measurements are larger than the previous measurement?

+Please see `./input.txt` file as input params to solve this challenge.

 ## ANSWER

 1692

-## Few things to note,
+## Few things for a candidate to note,

-- build tests cases
+- Try to build tests cases
-- can google
+- Can google
-- ask questions
+- Ask questions
-- don't worry :D
-- don't use any external libs